 But with the advent of 365 Commerce, we hope that you won’t need to invest in or depend on any other software.
 However, Microsoft has not declared the list of authorised add-ons for 365 Commerce on AppSource, so whether its features can or need to be enhanced by external plugins or not, will have to be seen.

-- Microsoft hasn’t announced its pricing yet.
-The 365 Retail suite is priced at £70 per month for each user, and if you wanted to add Customer Insights, you’d be paying an additional £1,131.10 per month per tenant.
-Fraud protection cost an extra £7,541 per tenant per month, which means a comprehensive monthly package for one tenant came up to £8,807.80.
+- The pricing may be steep for small-to-medium businesses.
+Dynamics 365 Commerce is priced at £135.70 per month for each user, and if you want to add Customer Insights, you’ll be paying an additional £1,131.10 per month per tenant.
+Fraud protection costs an extra £7,541 per tenant per month, which means a comprehensive monthly package for one tenant comes up to £8,807.80.
+Interestingly, this is the same pricing package as Dynamics 365 Retail.

-If 365 Commerce is priced in a similar range, it might be almost impossible for small-to-medium businesses to afford it.
-Additionally, moving to Dynamics 365 also means completing moving your software infrastructure to the Microsoft ecosystem and Azure, which may pile up the overall cost.
+As we had commented in the earlier version of this post, this price is too steep for small-to-medium e-commerce businesses.
+Additionally, moving to Dynamics 365 also means completely moving your software infrastructure to the Microsoft ecosystem and Azure, which may pile up the overall cost.

 - Three common complaints about the Dynamics 365 portals are: